horselord-joe-8053/ultra-fru-genai-analytics/README_RUN.md

 ---

-# 🧭 8.
-Interview Sound Bites (Tied to This Runbook)

-You can use these while sketching the system:

-- “**Spark does batch intelligence; pgvector does interactive intelligence; Claude communicates it.**”
-- “We **never** ask the LLM to guess the data; we retrieve facts from pgvector + SQL and let Claude explain them.”
-- “OpenAI is used only for embeddings here; **all reasoning stays in AWS** on Bedrock.”
-- “Production path is **Aurora + ECS Fargate + Bedrock**, with optional EKS if the org already standardized on Kubernetes.”
-- “This README_RUN gives us a clean story: local dev, local prod, ECS, EKS, and IaC via Terraform.”

----

-That’s it.
-This file should live at the root of your repo as `README_RUN.md` and serve as your **runbook** and **interview crib sheet**.
+That's it.
+This file should live at the root of your repo as `README_RUN.md` and serve as your **runbook** for running FRU in various environments.